gnosisguild/zodiac-pilot/extension/README.md

 An active Pilot session means the extension is active within a **window**.
 We'll then keep track of each **tab** inside the window where the extension was opened.

-When a tab is tracked by a session the extension will also inject the `injected-wallet-connect` content script that takes over as the main provider for `ethereum` in any given page.
+When a tab is tracked by a session the extension will also execute the [inject](./src/inject/contentScript/main.ts) content script that takes over as the main provider for `window.ethereum` in all pages loaded in that tab.

 #### With a fork (during simulation)